 Can I use items on print reserve?

-Unfortunately no, not until we open a new, temporary service point.
-You can request PDFs of the chapters you need most through interlibrary loan – just search for the book in the library catalog and click the button under Request from other libraries.
+The print reserve collection will be available when the library reopens on September 16th.
+Please check with your instructor or email circ@pdx.edu for information.
+You can also request PDFs of the chapters you need most through interlibrary loan – just search for the book in the library catalog and click the button under Request from other libraries.
 You must make a separate request for each chapter you need.
 You can also Ask a Librarian for help.
 We will do our best to assist you.
-We also encourage you to ask your professor for alternative options.

 I’m a professor.
 Can I access print reserves for my students?